GabrielTrigo/GabrielTrigo/README.md

 </p>

 Software Engineering student & passionate about technology.

-My father started programming in the 80s, at that time, he was programming for microcontrollers.
-I was lucky enough to stop playing with Lego and program my own little games and build what I called "Electronic Circuits" when I was still a kid.
-Since then, the passion has only increased.
+For the past 9 years, I've been coding, with 5 of those years being in a professional capacity.
+Throughout my career, I've had the opportunity to contribute to impactful projects that directly influenced numerous programmers and Software Houses, including significant collaborations with giant companies.
+Among my notable achievements, I highlight the performance optimization of APIs handling millions of requests, resulting in substantial improvements.
+Additionally, I significantly reduced query times in databases, transforming operations that took minutes into tasks completed in just seconds.
+Proficient in DevOps practices and all stages of the software development lifecycle (SDLC).

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [gabrieltrigo123@hotmail.com](mailto:gabrieltrigo123@hotmail.com)